lordjabez/pinochle-scoresheet/README.md

-pinochle-scoresheet
+Pinochle Scoresheet
 ===================

-A simple Android application for keeping Pinochle scores
+A simple Android application for keeping track of Pinochle scores.
+This application follows the Neer house rules.